-The required cable must have a 25-pin D-type (DB-25P) male connector on one and a Centronics on the end (IEEE 1284 A-B parallel interface specification).
+The cable for a parallel port connection must have a 25-pin D-type (DB-25P) male connector on one end and a Centronics on the end (IEEE 1284 A-B parallel interface specification).

 Early models of G-Series printers originally supported parallel cables with two 25-pin D-type (DB-25P) male connectors on both ends (IEEE 1284 A-A parallel interface specification).